velexi-research/VLXI-Cookiecutter-Python/README.md

      * Commit the updated `pyproject.toml` and `poetry.lock` files to the project Git repository.

+   * Verify the copyright year and owner in the copyright notice.
+If the project is licensed under Apache License 2.0, the copyright notice is located in the `NOTICE` file.
+Otherwise, the copyright notice is located in the `LICENSE` file.

+   * Customize the `README.md` file to reflect the specifics of the project.

 4. Configure Git.

    * Install the git pre-commit hooks.